Merkel visits Athens to boost Greek government after bond sale

-Wall Street edged lower in early afternoon trading on Friday as investors held off from making risky bets ahead of the first round of the closely contested French presidential election.

-ATHENS German Chancellor Angela Merkel pledged on Friday to continue backing Greece, one day after the debt-laden country tapped bond markets for the first time since its international bailout began four years ago.

-Greek reforms are paying off, Merkel said in a symbolic visit to mark the economic rehabilitation of a nation that over the past four years has threatened the stability of Europe and its single currency.
+ATHENS, April 11 German Chancellor Angela Merkel arrived in Athens on Friday, a symbolic visit to mark the economic rehabilitation of a nation that over the past four years has threatened the stability of Europe and its single currency.

-"We see that Greece is fulfilling its pledges...
-We will continue to support Greece in the future," Merkel said in a joint press conference with Samaras, adding that Athens was meeting its budget targets, opening the way to discuss further debt relief measures in the months to come.

-In a sign that the focus of Greece's bailout program is gradually shifting towards less austerity and more growth, Merkel and Samaras met startup businesses and said they would accelerate the creation of a 500-million euro fund for small and medium enterprises, sponsored by Greece, the EU and Germany.

-Hundreds of angry Greeks gathered in an uneventful rally to protest Merkel's visit in central Athens, a far cry from the tens of thousands which had rallied the last time she arrived in the city back in October 2012.

-"We want her out!
-Raus!
-And when she goes she should also take the Greek government with her because they betrayed us.
-They sold us out to Germany," said Roula Darzakou, a 48-year old housewife.
-"We want our country back, we don't want her money."
+Merkel's visit, which comes the day after Greece returned to international bond markets, will be brief.
+She plans to be in Athens for six and a half hours, meeting Prime Minister Antonis Samaras and Greek business people, before a news conference and early dinner.

+"I believe that Greece has more opportunities than difficulties ahead of it," she said in a meeting with startup businesses, reiterating that the two countries would soon set up a new fund to finance small companies.

-More than 7,000 officers were deployed on the streets of Athens to keep watch on the rallies.
-Athens has seen a number of violent demonstrations in recent years, and public protests were banned in the areas in which she will move.
+In anticipation of Merkel's arrival, more than 7,000 officers were deployed on the streets of Athens, which have seen a number of violent demonstrations in recent years, and public protests were banned in the areas in which she will move.

 Her visit caps a watershed week for Greece.
 Strong investor interest in Athens' first bond sale in four years is seen as a vindication of the wrenching spending cuts and other austerity measures that Greece has undergone in exchange for the 237 billion euro international bailout.
 Many say the investor appetite underscores growing optimism in the other so-called periphery countries that suffered the most during Europe's debt crisis.